Ali Sethi: Protest and dissent

 Sethi notes that due to his parents' professions as journalists and politicians, he grew up around journalists, artists, activists, and politicians as a child and that his formative years were spent amidst "a lot of dissenting voices".
 His childhood home was "full of jail-going writers and activists," shared Sethi in a profile in The New Yorker.
 He claims that these early life experiences influenced his thinking and shaped his musical philosophy in that many of his songs and music videos seek to address social issues.
 "Song and protest [are] intertwined for me," Sethi asserted in The New Yorker profile.
 At his performance at the Royal Geographical Society, London, in February 2020, Sethi juxtaposed two images on the large screen – one of the 2020 NRC protests in India and the other of the Zia-ul-Haq protests in Pakistan in the 1980s, as he sang Faiz Ahmad Faiz's "Hum Dekhenge."
 Writing for The Express Tribune, journalist Shuja Uddin noted: "The images are powerful because they aptly told the narrative of Pakistan in post-colonial South Asia as one of reflection and warning for other neighboring countries.
 Sethi's particular visual became viral and brought together hurt citizens from both countries to find resonance in each other's tragedy."

 In an op-ed published in The Guardian on August 14, 2022, Sethi and co-writer Pankaj Mishra stated: "As we commemorate the 75th anniversary of partition, it is abundantly clear to us that politics in India and Pakistan are doomed to keep forging a history of irresolvable enmity between Hindus and Muslims.
 It is also clear that any reasonable hope for peace between these two nuclear powers cannot rest on a political and economic breakthrough alone."
 Sethi and Mishra go on to claim that "hopes for a survivable present and viable future depend a great deal on how we understand our inheritance – the long, deep, and still alive past of the Indian subcontinent."

 Through his work, Sethi believes in collapsing the traditional boundaries of religion, caste, class, gender, and geography.
 He has stated that he aims to "revive an interest in...layered ways of being and of experiencing poetry, music, art, visuals…insist on these multiple interpretations, and allow people from different backgrounds and perspectives to take part in a conversation."
 Sethi's musical work often explores the myriad intersections of art, philosophy, scripture, and music.
-Sethi is a vocal advocate for pluralism and tolerance and is known for his experimental approach to music.
-His music is known to touch upon themes that challenge prevailing views on gender identity and sexuality.
-This stems from his own experiences as a queer artist.
+Sethi is a vocal advocate for pluralism and tolerance, and his music and videos frequently challenge prevailing views on gender identity and sexuality.